vaginessa/duckywiki/How-to-create-keymap-files.md

 Second character **#** has value 0x23 in English layout but there isn't such character in targeted layout.
-Now you have to find out how to print this charater with targeted keyboard (you can just [google](https://www.google.hr/search?q=turkish+keyboard+layout&source=lnms&tbm=isch&sa=X&ved=0ahUKEwid0dbC0aDaAhWP2qQKHW2uB5IQ_AUICigB&biw=1544&bih=773) for an image of targeted keyboard).
+Now you have to find out how to print this character with targeted keyboard (you can just [google](https://www.google.hr/search?q=turkish+keyboard+layout&source=lnms&tbm=isch&sa=X&ved=0ahUKEwid0dbC0aDaAhWP2qQKHW2uB5IQ_AUICigB&biw=1544&bih=773) for an image of targeted keyboard).
 In my example you can see that with Turkısh layout you have to press **rıght alt** + **number 3** to prınt **#** character.
 Now append these values:

 `220060238633`

-Repeate these steps for every character and write gathered values in a new bin file with hex editor.
-You can test created keymap file with the keytest payload.
+Repeat these steps for every character and write gathered values in a new bin file with hex editor.
+You can test created keymap file with the [keytest payload](https://github.com/mharjac/bad_ducky/blob/master/keydumper/keytest.txt).
 Open new document in text editor, execute payload with en layout, switch language to your new layout and than execute payload once again in a new line.
-If resulting lines match you have succesfully created the keymap file.
+If resulting lines match you have successfully created the keymap file.